ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 The app does support a proxy server.

 ### Python Environment
-Both Python 3.6 and Python 3.9 are supported.
+Python 3.6 and Python 3.9 are supported.
 Additional package dependencies may exist for each of these packages:
-* resilient-lib
-* resilient_circuits>=44.0.0
+* resilient_circuits>=45.0.0

 ---